jrbjrb1212/Cpp-Crypto-Arbitrage-Framework/README.md

 ## Exchange Data Pulling
 ![Parallel_Example](ReadMEPics/Parallel_Example.png)

 Pinging and downloading ticker and orderbook data via public exchange endpoints takes a lot of time that cannot be avoided.
 Each public endpoint web request will take *(See Time BreakDown soon)* between 1 and 3 seconds.
 To avoid a serial implementation of doing one request after another, the requests are multithreaded (assuming multiple threads are available) to reduce the total time to make all endpoint data requests around 3 seconds with the slowest endpoint request being the bottleneck.
+[API pulling code](Header_Files/exchange_api_pull.hpp)

 This type of exchange data pulling from public api endpoints is freely available via open-source projects such as [ccxt](https://github.com/ccxt/ccxt) and [freqtrade](https://github.com/freqtrade/freqtrade).
 I choose six strong exchanges to allow myself the opportunity to learn to pull and manipulate trading data.